econia-labs/econia-x/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Delete this sentence and add a description that explains what changes you have done and why they were necessary.
+Delete this sentence and add describe this PR's changes.

 # Testing

-Delete this sentence and provide a description of how to test the changes in this PR.
+Delete this sentence and describe how to test this PR or how it was tested.

 # Checklist

 - [ ] Did you check all checkboxes from the linked Linear task?
-(Ignore if you are not a member of Econia Labs)